-Members and this plan are not responsible for payment of services provided by in-network providers for serious adverse events, never events and resulting follow-up care.
+Members and this plan are not responsible for payment of services provided by providers for serious adverse events, never events and resulting follow-up care.
 Serious adverse events and never events are medical errors that are specific to a nationally published list.
 They are identified by specific diagnoses codes, procedure codes and specific present-on-admission indicator codes.
-In-Network providers may not bill members for these services and members are held harmless.
+Providers may not bill members for these services and members are held harmless.